build-on-aws/content/livestreams/build-on-answered/index.md

 ## Schedule

-Join us for our upcoming episodes on the 1st and 3rd Wednesday of the month!!
+Join us for our upcoming episodes every Wednesday at 11am PT from 11 October 2023 onwards!!

 | Upcoming Episode | Name| Date | Link to Watch |
 |--|--|--|--|